 Williams, 36, was in the first trimester of her pregnancy when she won the Australian Open last year.

 She bowed out of this year’s tournament four months after giving birth to her daughter, Alexis Olympia.

 “After competing in Abu Dhabi I realized that although I am super close, I'm not where I personally want to be," Williams said in a statement, according to The Associated Press.
 "My coach and team always said, 'Only go to tournaments when you are prepared to go all the way.'
 I can compete - but I don't want to just compete, I want to do far better than that and to do so, I will need a little more time.

 "With that being said, and even though I am disappointed about it, I've decided not to compete in the Australian Open this year."

-Williams later opened up about the complications she endured during Alexis’ birth, telling Vogue magazine she underwent multiple operations after sustaining a pulmonary embolism the day after she gave birth via emergency C-section.
+Williams later opened up about the complications she endured after Alexis’ birth, telling Vogue magazine she underwent multiple operations after sustaining a pulmonary embolism the day after she gave birth via emergency C-section.

 The 23-time Grand Slam winner said she was forced to spend the first six weeks of motherhood unable to get out of bed.

 Dr. Jennifer Ashton, an ob-gyn and ABC News’ chief medical correspondent, said Williams’ openness about her complicated birth experience and her decision to exit the Australian Open is critically important for other women.

 She called it the “obstetrics equivalent of the #MeToo movement" -- referring to the wave of women who spoke publicly about sexual misconduct -- because Williams is shedding light on the realities of childbirth and the postpartum experience for women.